alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 published: true
 post_date: 2019-04-16 22:12:44
 ---
+In the last times I have been involved in several projects following the same pattern.
+One or more Business Objects with a state will change their states after receive some external event.
+When the objects are into a state, different validation rule applies.
+This simple description, to often ends up with a mess of if, else, switch, spaghetti code and so on, that makes readability, maintainability and testability extreme hard.
+Moreover, if the number of states and validations are high enough the software becomes a side-effects nightmare.

+So, in this article I will try to explain a simple approach that will help to organize state specific code in a more efficient way increasing readability, maintainability, extensibility and testability and reduces side-effects without the need of any big implementation logic or external tools / libs / platforms.

-<strong>Java Validation API.
+<strong>Bean Validation API.
 What is it?</strong>

-The Java Validation API is a specification of Java EE (Jakarta EE) that makes it easy to validate objects and their fields.
+The Bean Validation API is a specification of Java EE (<a href="https://jcp.org/en/jsr/detail?id=380">JSR 380</a>) that makes it easy to validate objects and their fields.

 It uses annotations to specify what must be validated and how.
 Once the validation happens, we will have available a list of errors that will give as all needed information about what has failed.